Vaikom Assembly constituency

-Vaikom State assembly constituency is one of the 140 state legislative assembly constituencies at the state Kerala in southern India.
-It is also one of the 7 state legislative assembly constituencies included in the Kottayam Lok Sabha constituency.
-As of the 2016 assembly elections, the current MLA of this constituency is C. K. Asha of CPI.
+Vaikom is one of the 140 state legislative assembly constituencies in Kerala in southern India.
+It is also one of the seven state legislative assembly constituencies included in Kottayam Lok Sabha constituency.
+As of the 2016 Assembly elections, the current MLA of this constituency is C. K. Asha of CPI.

-Local self governed segments
+Local self-governed segments

-Vaikom Niyama Sabha constituency is composed of the following local self governed segments:
+Vaikom Assembly constituency is composed of the following local self-governed segments:

-Members of Legislative Assembly
+Members of the Legislative Assembly

-The following list contains all members of Kerala legislative assembly who have represented the constituency:
+The following list contains all members of Kerala Legislative Assembly who have represented the constituency: